Yam76/drunken-diver/README.md

 # SECURITY ADVISORY

-I have not completely vetted this library to ensure the implementation correctly generates unique sequences.
+I have not completely vetted this library to ensure the implementation correctly maps input to unique sequences.
 Use this library at your own risk.